innovacy/Up/README.md

 Adds the text defined to the footer.
 This setting is overridden and does nothing, if a footer.md or footer.html file is added instead.

+##### config.json: lineBreaks

+    {
+      "lineBreaks": "original"  // Can be "gfm" for Github flavoured line breaks }

+Can have either the value "original" or "gfm".
+The default value is "gfm".

+If set to "original", line breaks in markdown are interpreted as <br />.
+See https://help.github.com/articles/writing-on-github/ for further explanation regarding newlines.

 #####  Settings to be documented (work in progress)

     {
       "title": "",               // If set, will add this to the title of all pages, otherwise it will take the first header only
-      "lineBreaks": "original",  // Can be "gfm" for Github flavoured line breaks "anchorCharacter": "#"     // Is shown on links }
+      "anchorCharacter": "#"     // Is shown on links }